lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

 the sacrament.
 They can do this through quiet prayer and pondering.
 Leaders set an example of reverence.

+A member of the bishopric invites Young Women class presidencies to organize youth to minister by welcoming visitors and members as they enter the chapel.
+Youth make an effort to greet members by name.
+They also promote reverence by answering questions and helping people find seats as needed.

 29.2.1.4

 #### Selecting Speakers